ServiceStackApps/typescript-redux/README.md

 )(ShapeViewer);
 ```

-When Shapes have been added, ShapeViewer will render them into an empty div container:
+When Shapes have been added, ShapeViewer renders them into an empty div container:

 ![](https://raw.githubusercontent.com/ServiceStackApps/typescript-redux/master/img/shapes-viewer.png)

 ### Dragging shapes to generate actions

-In addition to viewing all shapes ShapeViewer also includes support for moving and updating a shapes postion
+In addition to viewing all shapes ShapeViewer also includes support for moving and updating a shape's position
 as it's a fast way to generate a lot of Actions quickly that ends up being a great way to visualize and replay
 a series of state transitions.

+> For simplicity we're using mouseover events instead of the proper drag and drop API's for this so you'll
+need to start off dragging slowly, making the shape bigger also helps increases the target area.

 ### [ActionPlayer.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/src/example07/ActionPlayer.tsx)

-Now that we've effectively covered all our Apps functionality it's time to get our hands dirty with Redux.
+Now that we've effectively covered all our Apps functionality we can start flexing some Redux muscles.

 #### replayActions

 If we've built our App correctly we should in theory be able to replay our entire App session by resetting our
-Redux store back to its default state and replaying each action sent which is exactly what `replayActions`
+Redux store back to its default state and replaying each action sent, which is exactly what `replayActions`
 does, albeit slowly, with each action replayed 10ms apart to give the illusion of time:

 ```typescript